2nd Battalion, 9th Marines: Operations Desert Shield & Desert Storm

 Before the August 2, 1990, invasion of Kuwait by Saddam Hussein's Iraqi forces, 2nd Battalion, 9th Marines was deployed to Okinawa, Japan as part of the Unit Deployment Program.
 In October 1990 the unit deployed to the Republic of the Philippines where it became the Ground Combat Element of Marine Air-Ground Task Force (MAGTF) 4-90.
 In November 1990, the island of Cebu, a Philippine providence, was devastated by a typhoon.
 Members of the battalion provided assistance during the disaster relief efforts.
 The battalion remained in the Philippines until April 1991 when it returned to Okinawa, Japan.
 Subsequently, the battalion returned to Camp Pendleton in August 1991.

+2/9 never returned to Okinawa in 1991.
+This is incorrect.
+We went directly from Subic Bay, Philippines to Camp Pendleton, CA USA.
+We left the Philippines about 2 weeks before Mt Pinatubo erupted on JUN 12 1991.
+We may have stopped in Okinawa on the way home but were never there until August.
+We went back to San Mateo 62 Area, Camp Pendleton.
+We had barracks on the South East end, South of where the 62 Area BAS is now(2026).
+They were squad bays back then, one story.
+Not the nice multi level apartments currently there.
+A Marine, Fox CO 2/9.

+This is not correct.
+2/9 did return to Okinawa after their time at Subic Bay.
+The unit returned to Camp Schwab until August 91 and then was at San Mateo.
+A Marine H&S Company 2/9.